Local Africa Safaris Experts

 The trip.me way of travel

-In African safari is the best type of adventure travel there is.
+In Africa, safari is the best type of travel adventure there is.

 It’s understandable that you would want to pack as much wildlife tracking, big game viewing, bird watching, river rafting adventure into your trip, I mean, this is once-in-a-lifetime, right?
 But there are more than a few points to consider before you book to ensure you get the best adventure travel out of your African safari.